anthonypdawson/divine-devops-universe/_posts/2025-05-06-cain_abel_case_study.md

 title: "Cain and Abel Case Study"
 date: 2025-05-06 12:00:00
 tags: [case, conflict, yaml, logs, cain, abel, service, incident]
+summary: "A case study of two contributors whose offerings led to the first recorded service conflict and a critical incident in the system."
 ---

 The story of Cain and Abel is one of the earliest recorded DevOps conflicts